DestinE-Climate-DT/AQUA-diagnostics/docs/sphinx/source/stateoftheart_diagnostics/timeseries.rst

 By default, the diagnostic compares against the ERA5 dataset, with standard deviation calculated over the period 1990-2020.
 The Gregory-like plot uses the CERES dataset for the Net radiation TOA and the BERKELEY-EARTH dataset for the 2 metre temperature.

-The necessary input variables for the diagnostic are all the variables that are needed to compute the time series, seasonal cycle choosen in the configuration file.
+Default variables used for the timeseries and seasonal cycles analyses can be found in the configuration file.
 The Gregory-like plot requires the Net radiation TOA and the 2 metre temperature.

 Basic usage